posener/posener.github.io/_posts/2018-10-20-go-duality.md

 uses the other.
-While goroutine code that is blocked by one channel operation can be prompt by other channel operation, code that is being blocked by an IO operation is stuck.
+While goroutine code that is blocked by one channel operation can be prompt by other channel operation, code that is being blocked by an IO function call is stuck, since the interface lacks cancellation options.

 ### Example